SERVIR-Amazonia/trinidad-and-tobago-training/intro-gee2/processing-cloudmasking-sentinel.md

 # Processing and cloud masking of composites over Sentinel data

+*Keep the script from the previous section 'Processing and Cloud Masking Landsat' open, we will continue for this section*

 In this exercise we will do a similar job than in the previous training but with Sentinel data.
 Now let’s import the Copernicus Sentinel-2 MultiSpectral Instrument (MSI) data collection.
-In the search bar we type sentinel and we can find a list of different datasets available.
-We select the level 2-A which provides surface reflectance (SR) values.
+In the search bar we type *'sentinel-2'* and we can find a list of different datasets available.
+We select the level 2-A product which provides surface reflectance (SR) values.

 <img align="center" src="../images/intro-gee-images/21_sent.png" hspace="15" vspace="10" width="600">